Completing security questionnaires faster

 Irrelevant requests from sellers extend the questionnaire lifecycle by multiple business days

-InfoSec analysts complain that sellers upload questionnaire requests that shouldn't be handled by the platform—so they end up spending countless hours triaging a queue.
+InfoSec analysts complain that sellers upload questionnaire requests that shouldn't be handled by the platform—so they end up spending hours triaging a queue.

 Costing credits